OpenTSLM/.github/profile/README.md

 The wider OpenTSLM community includes contributors and collaborators across institutions such as Stanford, Harvard, Dartmouth, NUS, ETH Zurich, KAIST, Seattle Children’s Hospital, the University of Zurich, Google, DeepMind, Meta, Microsoft, and AWS.

 ## Join us
+We are an open community with no gatekeeping whatsoever.
+We share our infra, knowledge, and experiences.
+We have a frequent exchange, both physically and virtually, with TSLM researchers all around the world.
+If you are interested, please join us!
+Our credo is *sharing is caring*.
+If you are working on anything that you think is relevant or interesting for the community, please join and share, and we will support.
+We welcome everyone.